dasmeh/TAS_vs_CAD/README.md

 Enrichment was further tested using partitioned heritability analyses of GWAS data.

 Our gene prioritization is based on Multi-marker Analysis of GenoMic Annotation [MAGMA](https://journals.plos.org/ploscompbiol/article?id=10.1371%2Fjournal.pcbi.1004219).
-We further used Functional Mapping and Annotation of Genome-Wide Association Studies [FUMA](https://fuma.ctglab.nl).
+We further used Functional Mapping and Annotation of Genome-Wide Association Studies [FUMA](https://fuma.ctglab.nl) for enrichment analyses.